-- The detailed crash analysis presented in this report should be repeated every few years to identify high crash locations and solutions to improve safety-conditions for non-motorized transportation users.
-This could be done as a part of a periodic bikeway and multi-use trails 'report card' that documents relevant metrics, including new bikeway miles, new trails and crossings, major completed projects, number of bicycles and other trail users, crash analysis, user satisfaction, public perception of safety facilities, etc. This periodic review could be used to create updates to the Bikeways & Trails Facility Plan that can tune the plan's implementation strategies to respond to changing safety,best practices and walking and bicycling patterns. - The City should consider education or enforcement programs that address specific causes of crashes involving bicycles and other non-motorized transportation users.
+• The detailed crash analysis presented in this report should be repeated every few years to identify high crash locations and solutions to improve safety for non-motorized transportation users.
+This could be done as a part of a periodic bikeway and multi-use trails 'report card' that documents relevant metrics, including new bikeway miles, new trails and crossings, major completed projects, number of bicycles and other trail users, crash analysis, user satisfaction, public perception of safety, etc. This periodic review could be used to create updates to the

+Albuquerque Bikeways and Trails Master Plan that can tune the Plan's implementation strategies to respond to changing safety, walking and bicycling patterns.

+- The city should consider education and enforcement programs that address specific causes of crashes involving bicycles and other non-motorized transportation users.
 The most frequent type of crashes were instances where a car hit a bicycle at an angle. - The City should consider a detailed analysis of conditions along top crash corridors and at top intersections.
-This analysis should help the city determine whether the higher numbers of crashes are related to difficult conditions or higher numbers of cyclists using the corridor. - The majority of reported bicycle crashes have occurred on major roadways with four to six travel lanes, no dedicated bicycle facilities, and posted speeds of at least 35-mph.
-Future roadway design and corridor retrofit of these corridors should focus on increasing safety through increased bicycle/vehicle separation and enhanced crossing treatments.
+This analysis should help the city determine whether the higher numbers of crashes are related to difficult conditions or higher numbers of cyclists using the corridor. - The majority of reported bicycle crashes have occurred on major roadways with 4 6 travel lanes, no dedicated bicycle facilities and posted speeds of at least 35 mph.
+Future roadway design and corridor retrofit of these corridors should focus on increasing safety by through increased separation and enhanced crossing treatments.